Active Retrieval Augmented Generation: Multi-time Retrieval Baselines

 \paragraph{Previous-window} approaches trigger retrieval every $l$ tokens, where $l$ represents the window size.
 Generated tokens from the previous window are used as the query:

 Some existing methods in this category are RETRO \cite{retro-borgeaud-2022}, IC-RALM \cite{icrlm-ram-2023}, which retrieve every few tokens, and KNN-LM \cite{knnlm-2020-khandelwal}, which retrieves every token.\footnote{Since KNN-LM uses the contextualized representation corresponding to the current decoding position to retrieve relevant information which encodes all previous tokens.
-Strictly speaking, $\bm{q}_t$ should be $\bm{y}_{<t}$.}
+Strictly speaking, $\bm{q}_t$ should be $\bm{y}_{<t}$.} We follow \citet{icrlm-ram-2023} to use a window size of $l=16$.

-\paragraph{Previous-sentence} approaches trigger retrieval every sentence and use the previous sentence as the query:
+\paragraph{Previous-sentence} approaches trigger retrieval every sentence and use the previous sentence as the query, and IRCoT \cite{ircot-trivedi-2022} belongs to this category: